 STEP 1: Drag and drop the data flow task from the toolbox to control flow and rename it to SSIS ADO.NET Destination.

 STEP 2: Drag and drop OLE DB Source and ADO.NET destination on to the data flow region.
-In this example, we will explain about ADO.NET destination only so, Please refer OLE DB Source in SSIS article to understand the steps involved in creating it.
+In this example, we will explain about ADO.NET destination only.
+So, Please refer OLE DB Source in SSIS article.

 SQL Command we used in the above screenshot is: